Mogra Plant Care | Growing Mogra in India

 What to Do if Your Mogra is Not Flowering?

-Inadequate Sunlight: Avoid placing the plant in a shady place.
-Locate it where it can receive at least 5-6 hours of full sun.
+• Inadequate Sunlight: Avoid placing the plant in a shady place.
+Give it a new place where it can receive at least 5-6 hours of full sun.

-No Fertlizer: Fertilize the plant using a balanced fertilizer, once in 3-4 weeks, to promote blooming.
+• No Fertilizer: Fertilize the plant using a balanced fertilizer once in 3-4 weeks to promote blooming.
+You can also maintain soil health with compost or mulch.

 Leave a Comment